belle2/FastBDT/DOCS.md

 ./Benchmark            # optional: number of repetitions, e.g. ./Benchmark 5
 ```

-Inference uses a "fast forest" whose cuts are stored in float space and laid out contiguously, which keeps large forests cache-resident.
+For forests whose trees all have the same shape, inference walks a flattened copy of the cuts laid out contiguously, which keeps large forests cache-resident.

 ---

-### 9. Examples
+### 8. Examples

 You can find further examples under `examples/`: